MicrosoftDocs/architecture-center/docs/cloud-adoption/ready/azure-readiness-guide/manage-costs.md

 ## Billing and subscription support

 We offer 24x7 access for billing and subscription support to Azure customers.
-If you need assistance to understand Azure usage, please create a support request.
+If you need assistance to understand Azure usage, create a support request.

 ### Create a support request